-Stormwater detention facilities shall be designed to limit flows to the City approved predevelopment release rate.
-All detention facilities shall be designed to store the volume for the 100-year return period less the volume for pre-development based on Section 6.1.
-Stormwater detention is applicable to all development within the City with the exception of the following:
+All detention facilities shall be designed to store the volume and limit discharge to the pre-development 100-year volume and flow rate as determined through modelling using the information in Section 6.1.
+Stormwater detention is applicable to all Development within the City with the exception of the following:

 - i.
-Developments that can manage the entirety of their stormwater runoff using stormwater retention will not be required to provide stormwater detention. - ii.
-Downtown, see Figure 6-7. - iii.
-Quidi Vidi, see Figure 6-8. - iv.
-East White Hills, see Figure 6-9. - v.
-Residential infill development with an overall area equal to 1,500 square meters or less will be permitted without stormwater detention.
-The City may require that Residential infill structures be constructed with slab-on-grade foundations where there are capacity issues with the existing stormwater management system. - vi.
-Non-Residential developments (Commercial, Industrial, Institutional, flat roof apartment buildings/condos, parking lots, etc.) with an overall site area equal to 565 square meters or less will be permitted without stormwater detention. - vii.
-Cemeteries, grassed sports fields, and grassed parklands are exempt.
+Developments that can manage the entirety of their stormwater runoff using stormwater retention. - ii.
+Downtown, see Figure 6-3. - iii.
+Quidi Vidi, see Figure 6-4. - iv.
+East White Hills, see Figure 6-5. - v.
+Residential Subdivision Developments (excluding Apartment Buildings and Cluster Developments): - a.
+Subdivision of land into less than 5 Residential lots - b.
+Single lot Residential Development, unless Stormwater Detention was a condition of the Subdivision.

+Note that for either situation, if the Subdivision is a phase of a larger Development Plan, the stormwater detention exemption will only apply to the first phase.
+Any further Phases/Subdivisions will require stormwater detention.
+Furthermore, the City may require that Residential infill structures be constructed with slab-on-grade foundations where there are capacity issues with the existing stormwater management system.

+- vi.
+Non-Residential Developments (Commercial, Industrial, Institutional, Apartment Buildings, Cluster Developments, parking lots, etc.): - a.
+Greenfield Developments with an overall site area equal to 565 square meters or less. - b.
+Brownfield Developments with an overall increase in impervious area of 450 square meters or less. - vii.
+Cemeteries, grassed sports fields, and grassed parklands.
 Any parking lots associated with these uses are subject to stormwater detention. - viii.
-Other areas may be exempt with the approval of Council.
+Other areas with the approval of Council.